ranjinimanoharan/test1/readme.md

 ```
 For building docker image:
 ```
-docker build -t ranjinimanoharan\assignment:app1
+docker build -t ranjinimanoharan\assignment:app1 .
 ```
 Once docker image is built, push it to docker hub registry:

 ```
-docker login #To login to the docker hub docker push ranjinimanoharan/assignment:app1
+docker login #To login to the docker hub, provide username & password when prompted docker push ranjinimanoharan/assignment:app1
 ```
 Now, docker image is ready for our sample app deployment.